Childhood Bible Stories

 • Display finished pages on the fridge to reinforce the story

-Best pages for this group: Noah's Ark, Baby Moses, Palm Sunday Donkey
+Best pages: Noah's Ark, Baby Moses, Palm Sunday Donkey

 Kindergarten & Early Elementary (Ages 5–7)